VisionLearningGroup/visda-2019-public/semisupervised/README.md

 where, method=[MME,ENT,S+T], steps = which iterations to evaluate.
 It will output output.txt.
 Change the name of this file to upload to codalab.

+Calculate the mean accuracies for each category and the overall mean of these accuracies.
+We have provided the evaluation script in sample/eval_results.py so that you may evaluate your results offline.
+You are encouraged to upload your results to the evaluation server to compare your performance with that of other participants.

+## Baselines and Rules

+### Baselines
+This repo includes baselines "S+T", "ENT", "MME".

+- "S+T" is the model trained with source examples and labeled target examples.
+This model does not use any adaptation method.

+- "ENT" is the model trained with unlabeled target examples using entropy minimization in addition to labeled source and target examples

+- "MME" is a method for semi-supervised domain adaptation ([arxiv](https://arxiv.org/abs/1904.06487)).
+This method utilizes domain-adaptive entropy minimization.

+### Rules
+The domain we will use in validation phase is the following ones.

+- Source Domain: Real
+- Target Domain: Sketch

+In this track, you need to output predictions for all files in target_unl.txt (In the validation phase, target = sketch).
+You can use label of examples in source domain and labeled training examples in the target domain.
+In addition to the labeled examples, you can use unlabeled target examples in an unsupervised way.
+Unsupervised way means that you are not allowed to manually give annotation to the examples.

+**Please note that although we provide data of main domains in multi-source domain adaptation track, in this track, you are not allowed to use multi-source domains data.
+The data you can use as the source domain is what we specify in this semi-supervised DA folder.
+(In validation phase, source is "real domain".)**

+In addition, labeled validation examples are not allowed to train a model.
+They can be used only to validate the performance of the model (We are discussing whether we will provide the valiation examples or not in the test phase.).

 ## Submission

 The evaluation code above will output a file that can be correctly